14 Incredible Things to do in Guilin

 Take a visit to one of the many caves

 There are a lot of caves in and around Guilin.
 They are brilliant for exploring, photographing, and generally just enjoying the view.
+Visiting the caves is one of the most popular things to do in Guilin for families and adults alike.
 Some famous cave locations include Reed Flute, Seven Stars Park and Silver Cave…

 Reed Flute Cave